bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-contract.md

     server.register_function(offchain_checkkyc, selector("checkkyc(string)"))
 ```

-You can see how these methods are invoked from the `TestCounter.sol` contract.
+You can see how these methods are invoked from the `TestHybrid.sol` contract.
 For example, "ramble" is
 used in a simple word-guessing game:

 ```solidity